seedstack/website/content/docs/business/manual/aggregates.md

 Domain objects have a lifecycle: they are created, go through various states and eventually die (either being archived or deleted).
 Many of these objects are simple, transient objects which are simply created with a call to their constructor and thrown away after use.
 There is no need to complicate such objects.
-But some objects are more rich, with a complex lifecycle and numerous relationships with other objects.
+But some objects are more rich, with a complex lifecycle and numerous relationships with other objects.<!--more-->

 The challenges of managing these objects can also be addressed with several patterns.
 The first one is the **aggregate pattern, which define clear ownership and boundaries between domain objects**.